Nicole Eisenman: Work

 Eisenman's figurative oil paintings often toy with themes of sexuality, comedy, and caricature.
 Though she is known for her paintings, the artist also creates installations, drawings, etchings, lithography, monotypes, woodcuts, and sculptures.
 With A.L.
 Steiner, she is the co-founder of the queer/feminist curatorial initiative Ridykeulous.
 Eisenman's work was included in the 2022 exhibition Women Painting Women at the Modern Art Museum of Fort Worth.

 Sculpture

 Eisenman also created sculptures that have been shown at the 58th Venice Biennale, 2017 Skulptur Projekte Münster, and the 2019 Whitney Biennial.
 Eisenman began working on Sketch for a Fountain in 2012, a bronze piece acquired by the Nasher Sculpture Center in 2019.
 The acquisition was funded by the Kaleta A. Doolin Acquisitions Fund for Women Artists and the Green Family Collection.

+Murals

+Eisenman has created large scale painted murals for venues including the Drawing Center, Trial Ballroom New York, ICA London, and the Whitney Museum.